 It may be surprising to know that although your CPU is your system’s core, its potential is hardly ever pushed to the limit.

-While normally performing at 2-5% load on idle, and from 10-30% when playing less demanding games, most modern and demanding titles never get to use more than 70% of its raw power.
+While normally performing at 2-5% load on idle, and from 10-30% when playing less demanding games, most modern and demanding titles never get to use more than 70% of their raw power.

 In the previous paragraphs, we have discussed how high temperatures and other factors may cause a loss in performance or damage your CPU.